papinet/papiNet-API/1.2.0/catalogue.md

 #### Step 2 of Scenario C

-Then, the _Order Issuer_ sends an API request to the _Supplier_ in order to get the list of all _products_ offered within the first _catalogue_ `81cd426a-480a-4793-bc6b-991bcee6705d`:
+Then, the _Party_ sends an API request to the _Supplier_ in order to get the list of all _products_ offered within the first _catalogue_ `81cd426a-480a-4793-bc6b-991bcee6705d`:

 ```text
 $ curl --request GET \